Emily Ryerson: RMS Titanic

 "[The maid's] door was locked and I had some difficulty in waking her.
 By this time my husband was fully dressed, and we could hear the noise of feet tramping on the deck overhead.
 He was quite calm and cheerful and helped me put the lifebelts on the children and on my maid.
 I was paralyzed with fear of not all getting on deck together in time, as there were seven of us.
 I would not let my younger daughter, [Emily], dress, but she only put on a fur coat, as I did over her nightgown."

-Emily and her family went to 'A' deck and stood there for "fully half an hour".
-She, Suzette, Emily, Victorine and Grace stepped into Lifeboat 4.
-John was initially not allowed in, however, Arthur stepped forward and said, "Of course, that boy goes with his mother.
+Ryerson and her family went to 'A' deck, where the lifeboats were being prepared to be launched, and stood there for "fully half an hour".
+She, Suzette, Emily, Victorine, and Grace stepped into Lifeboat 4 at 1:50am.
+John was initially not allowed in, however, Arthur stepped forward and told Second Officer Charles Lightoller (who was loading the boat): "Of course, that boy goes with his mother.
 He is only 13."
+After this, he was allowed to join his family but Arthur had to stay behind.